 - Unless extraordinary circumstances exist, a defendant cannot be charged more than a $10 bond processing fee and not charged any additional transaction fees including kiosk fees; except that a standard credit card processing fee may be charged when a credit card is used;

 - Unless extraordinary circumstances exist, the custodian of a jail has to release a defendant within 4 hours after the defendant has posted bond and is physically present in the jail; except that, if the defendant needs to be fitted for an electronic monitoring device, then the 4-hour period does not apply; and

 - If a defendant has been granted bond and can meet the terms of the bond, the court shall release the defendant even if the defendant is unable to pay a fee or cost.

 Under current law, a defendant's bond deposit can be applied to court costs, fees, fines, restitution, or surcharges owed by the defendant.
-The bill allows application of the bond if the defendant posted the bond and agrees in writing to allow it to be used for such purposes.
-The bill prohibits that application if the bond was posted by a third party.
+The act allows application of the bond if the defendant posted the bond and agrees in writing to allow it to be used for such purposes.
+The act prohibits that application if the bond was posted by a third party.